-The ETA (Jamaica) does not give rise to any competition law concerns.
-Similar legislation from other jurisdictions was examined, and the ETA (Jamaica) was found to be as, or more, comprehensive from a competition and a consumer protection perspective.

-The FTC is of the view that the ETA (Jamaica) is sufficiently comprehensive and includes not only general provisions about the conduct of electronic transactions but also consumer protection provisions, including obligations of suppliers concerning such transactions.
-These provisions will ensure that consumers' interests are protected while conducting electronic transactions.
+- 28. The ETA Jamaica does not contain any provision which could give rise to any competition concern.
+Similar legislation from other jurisdictions was examined, and the ETA Jamaica was found to be as, if not more, comprehensive from a competition and a consumer protection perspective. - 29.
+The FTC concludes that the ETA Jamaica is sufficiently comprehensive and includes not only general provisions about the conduct of electronic transactions but also consumer protection provisions, including obligations of suppliers concerning such transactions.
+The ETA Jamaica ensures that consumers' interests are protected while conducting electronic transactions without compromising the competitive environment of the markets in which electronic transactions take place.